+Victory Gardens

-Victory Gardens - Entered into a partnership with Hamilton Victory Gardens in the spring of 2015.
-13 raised beds were built and have since been planted, maintained and harvested by COTR and community volunteers from April - September/October growing fresh vegetables for local food banks, mainly Neighbour to Neighbour.
+The church entered into a partnership with Hamilton Victory Gardens in the spring of 2015.
+We built 13 raised beds and have since been planted, maintained and harvested by COTR and community volunteers from April - September/October growing fresh vegetables for local food banks, mainly Neighbour to Neighbour.